mtlynch/mtlynch.io/_retrospectives/2019-04-03-isitketo-month-7.md

 * Published [two blog posts](https://isitketo.org/blog) experimenting with keto recipes and visualization
 * Reached out to eight major keto sites to see if they'd be interested in using my visualizations in exchange for attribution
   * No dice.
-* Wrote a tool to identify missing crosslinks
+* Wrote a tool to identify missing crosslinks in my pages
   * For example, it notifies me if an Is It Keto article mentions "lima beans" but doesn't link to the dedicated [lima beans article](https://isitketo.org/lima-beans).
 * Added 12 new food pages